Programs and Services

 If you would like to secure the rights for an amateur production, there is more information available on the Services for Visitors page.

 The Women's Caucus was established to meet the particular needs of women playwrights.
-Its members meet at the AGM and have a separate ListServ.
+Its members meet at the AGM and have a separate monthly newsletter.
 It administers the annual Bra d'or award to recognize a theatre professional for his/hersupport of women playwrights.

 Professional Development: Workshops and Master Classes

-The Copyscript program is a copying or scanning and distribution program for unpublished professionally produced Canadian plays.
+The Copyscript program is a distribution program for unpublished professionally produced Canadian plays.
 Currently there are over 2,500 scripts available for purchase from PGC.
+We also distribute plays under our Stage Ready Program that have not yet had a professional production, but are ready for the stage.
+Contact email@example.com if you have a title that you would like to submit to either of these programs.

 To purchase copyscripts, and other plays available through PGC, visit the Playwrights and Plays directory.
 Plays available can be found under each member's profile.

 This program creates opportunities for community organizations to invite Canadian playwrights to read in public venues by subsidizing the playwright's reading fees and travel expenses.
-The program is funded by the Canada Council and administered by Playwrights Guild of Canada.
+The program is funded by the Canada Council for the Arts and administered by Playwrights Guild of Canada.

 To book a playwright for a Canada Council Reading, visit the Services for Visitors page.